 Three Rings, produced by a team of volunteers working for Three Rings CIC, a not-for-profit company.
 In use by university Nightlines, Samaritan branches, community libraries etc.

-VC-Connect, developed by Voluntary Action Sheffield, is a back-office system for volunteer centres to track the organisations and volunteers they are working with, and which feeds through to their Volunteer Connect online platform.
+Simply Connect seems to be the new name for VC-Connect (developed by Voluntary Action Sheffield), which developed a back-office system for volunteer centres to track the organisations and volunteers they are working with.
+See info on the connected Volunteer Connect online platform.

 Volbase: There are various programs with this name, including one used by IBM for their own use in volunteer matching.